-If you are interested in joining the University of Worcester 4 week CELTA course, please download and complete the application form and email it to firstname.lastname@example.org.
-We will then contact you as soon as possible.
+If you are interested in joining the University of Worcester CELTA course, please download and complete the application form and email it to firstname.lastname@example.org.
+We will then contact you about the next stage of the application process.

 "All of the tutors are incredibly helpful, supportive and approachable.
 The ability to teach frequently and observe and reflect upon the teaching of your colleagues and tutors greatly improved my own teaching skills."

 The CELTA focuses on:

 - Language awareness and analysis